Predicting the $\bar{D}_s^{(*)} D_s^{(*)}$ bound states as the partners of $X(3872)$: as the molecular state

 In other words, the $\bar{D}^{(*)}_sD^{(*)}_s$ systems are the $V$-spin partners of the $X(3872)$~\cite{Meng:2020ihj}.
 Thus, we could reparameterize the interactions of $X(3872)$ and $\bar{D}^{(*)}_sD^{(*)}_s$ systems as,

 where their common flavor information has been absorbed into the new coupling constants $\tilde{c}_1$ and $\tilde{c}_2$.

 In the spin space, the matrix elements read~\cite{Meng:2020ihj},

 where $\mathtt{P}$ and $\mathtt{V}$ represent the pseudoscalar and vector heavy mesons, receptively.
 The superscript denotes the $J^{PC}$ of the di-meson channel.
 Though we present the off-diagonal matrix elements, their mixing effect is negligible as discussed in Sec.~\ref{sec:symmtry}.
-Thus, for the $X(3872)$ and $\bar{D}^{(*)}_sD^{(*)}_s$ systems, their binding energies are determined by the order of the diagonal $\langle\bm{l}_{1}\cdot\bm{l}_{2}\rangle$ matrix element.
+We can easily obtain the following relation,